ClementNerma/NightOS/docs/specs/README.md

 - [Applications package](applications/package.md) - files representing a whole application
 - [Applications manifest](applications/manifest.md) - how applications describe themselves in their package
 - [Filesystem](filesystem.md) - how the filesystem works
-- [File managers](file-manager.md) - how file managers are integrated in the system
 - [Libraries](libraries.md) - what are libraries
 - [The registry](registry.md) - exhaustive specification of the registry's content
 - [Vocabulary](vocabulary.md) - the list of NightOS-related terms